 The Framework for Regional Growth ("Framework") is a document prepared and supported by Erie and Niagara Counties.
 It is recognized as a blueprint to support the actions of county and regional agencies relating to the area's physical development.
 It is also utilized to inform state and local governments, private developers, and non-profit organizations about the process and actions County government could undertake when making decisions affecting the region's development.
-The Framework grew out of a formal agreement entered into by the counties in the Fall of 2002.
-The Framework is designed to help County and regional leaders make better policy and investment decisions, more effectively leverage limited resources, and provide more consistent direction and useful support to municipalities.
-The Framework divides the region into multiple categories classified as either Developed, Developing or Rural Areas.
+The Framework grew out of a formal agreement entered into by the counties Westwood Rezoning & Planned Unit Development Application Exhibit "F" - Application Question #16, Basis for Findings in the Fall of 2002.
+The Framework is designed to help County and regional leaders make better policy and investment decisions, more effectively leverage limited resources, and provide more consistent direction and useful support to municipalities.16 The Framework divides the region into multiple categories classified as either Developed, Developing or Rural Areas.
 This approach is intended to provide the overall direction for the Framework, defining in broad terms where County policies encourage development and public investment, where development and public investment may be appropriate subject to careful evaluation, and where conservation strategies generally take precedence over plans for development and public investment.
 The Developed Area extends outward from the cities of Buffalo, Niagara Falls, and Lockport and includes contiguous blocks of urban and suburban development served with public sewer, water and transportation infrastructure.
 Please refer to Figure 1 on page 27 for a depiction of the Planning Policy Areas and their relationship to the physical setting of the region.